 Jason Liang is a partner at the law firm of Liang Ly LLP.
 He represents corporate and individual clients in various complex civil and criminal matters.
 In 2007, Jason began his career at Jones Day, where he worked on high profile, complex trial and appellate matters.
 He was a member of the trial team that defended the former sheriff of Orange County in a 10-week jury trial in federal court.
 In 2013, Jason joined the boutique litigation firm of Murphy Rosen LLP where he continued to represent corporate entities and individuals in complex civil disputes.
 His experience includes litigating issues involving trade secret and intellectual property theft, defamation, breach of contract, fraud, the Racketeer Influenced and Corrupt Organizations Act (“RICO Act”), the Foreign Corrupt Practices Act, the Economic Espionage Act, conspiracy, anti-trust and unfair competition laws, and cross-border disputes involving Chinese law.
 He graduated with honors from Washington University School of Law in St. Louis.

-Elizabeth Yang, founder of the Law & Mediation Offices of Elizabeth Yang, has 10 years of experience and is recognized by SuperLawyers as a Rising Star.
-Her law firm specializes in Intellectual Property law (patents, copyrights, trademarks), business law, family law & traffic citations.
-She earned her Electrical Engineering & Computer Science degree from the University of California Berkeley and her J.D. and M.B.A. degrees from the University of La Verne.
-Prior to practicing law, Elizabeth worked at Raytheon Company as a radar designer and at NASA’s Jet Propulsion Lab on the Mars Exploration Rover.
-She is fluent in Mandarin Chinese and lives in Monterey Park with her husband, son and daughter.
+Elizabeth Yang (楊安立), founder of the Law & Mediation Offices of Elizabeth Yang, has 13 years of legal experience and is recognized by SuperLawyers as a Rising Star.
+Her law firm specializes in Intellectual Property law (patents, copyrights, trademarks), business law, family law & estate planning.
+At the age of 19, Elizabeth earned her Electrical Engineering & Computer Science degree from the University of California Berkeley.
+After working at NASA’s Jet Propulsion Lab on the Mars Exploration Rover and while working at Raytheon Company as a radar designer, she simultaneously earned her J.D. and M.B.A. degrees from the University of La Verne.
+In 2017, Elizabeth published her first best-selling book, "The Big Secret" alongside Jack Canfield, author of the Chicken Soup for the Soul series.
+In 2018, she published her second book, "Stress-Free Divorce" to assist parties going through this very difficult time of their lives.
+Elizabeth is fluent in Mandarin Chinese and lives in Monterey Park with her husband and two children.

-Celene S. Chan is an attorney at Kasdan LippSmith Weber Turner LLP.
-With over $70 million in settlements, Celene is admitted to practice in California and Hawaii.
+Celene Chan Andrews is a partner at Kasdan LippSmith Weber Turner LLP.
+With over $160 million in settlements, Celene is admitted to practice in California and Hawaii.
 She litigates class actions, mass torts, construction defect, and personal injury cases.
 Celene graduated cum laude from UCLA and received her JD from UC Hastings.
 She externed for Hon.
 David A. Ezra (U.S. District Court, District of Hawaii) and clerked for Hon.
 Alan S. Gold (U.S. District Court, Southern District of Florida).
 Celene values giving back to her community with the same passion she brings to representing her clients.
-Celene was awarded Volunteer of the Year, Legal Eagles Pro Bono Clinic (2013-14).
+She was awarded Volunteer of the Year, Legal Eagles Pro Bono Clinic (2013-14).
+She serves as Co-Chair of the Communications/Website Committee of the Los Angeles County Bar Association’s (LACBA) Litigation Section Executive Committee and Co-Chair of the Mass Torts and Class Actions Committee of the National Asian Pacific American Bar Association (NAPABA).
 Celene is a Top 10 Under 40 attorney in California (National Academy of Personal Injury Attorneys), Top 40 Under 40 Attorney (National Trial Lawyers), Super Lawyers Rising Star, Up-and-Coming 50 (Women Southern California Rising Stars), and Up-and-Coming 100 (Southern California Rising Stars).